Xilinx/Embedded-Design-Tutorials/docs/Introduction/Versal-EDT/docs/4-boot-and-config.rst

    .. note:: You can either boot the VCK190/VMK180 board using the ready-to-test images as part of the released package path, `<design-package>/<vck190 or vmk180>/ready_to_test/qspi_images/linux/`, or refer to `Example Project: Creating Linux Images Using PetaLinux <../docs/5-system-design-example.rst#example-project-creating-linux-images-using-petalinux>`__ to build your own set of Linux images using the PetaLinux tool.

-2. Load the SD card into the VMK180/VCK190 board, in the J302 connector.
+2. Load the SD card into the VMK180/VCK190 board in the J302 connector.

 3. Connect the Micro USB cable into the VMK180/VCK190 Board Micro USB port (J207), and the other end into an open USB port on the host machine.

-4. Configure the board to boot in SD-Boot mode by setting switch SW1 as shown in the following figure.
+4. Configure the board to boot in SD-Boot mode by setting switch, SW1, as shown in the following figure.

    .. image:: ./media/sd_boot_mode.JPG

 5. Connect 12V power to the VMK180/VCK190 6-Pin Molex connector.

-6. Start a terminal session, using Tera Term or Minicom depending on the host machine being used.
+6. Start a terminal session using Tera Term or Minicom depending on the host machine being used.
 Set the COM port and baud rate for your system, as shown in the following figure.

    .. image:: ./media/image46.png